-Introducing Malcolm Worth and Robert Visintainer our new interim joint Chairs for Men’s Sheds Cymru Association
+Introducing Malcolm Worth and Robert Visintainer our joint Chairs for Men’s Sheds Cymru Association

 My name is Malcolm Worth and I have been a member of Colwyn Bay Men’s Shed since the inaugural meeting on Friday 16 May 2014 and have held the post of secretary since then.
 Previous to that I had spent 22 years in the Royal Air Force maintaining aircraft electronic equipment and 20 years working for BAE Systems in Lancashire until taking voluntary redundancy and moving to Colwyn Bay in 2011 at the age of 60.